AlpSantoGlobalMomentumLLC/whisperingGroq/README.md

 https://console.groq.com/keys

 Whispering Fork is an open-source transcription application that provides global speech-to-text functionality, with options such as keyboard shortcuts and automatic copy and paste to make dictating as seamless as possible.
-From here on, it's a copy of the original text...
+Here's the original project for the OpenAI API. https://github.com/braden-w/whispering From here on, it's a copy of the original text...

 Under the hood, it's powered by Groq's Whisper API, making it significantly more accurate than built-in dictation.